SAG-GithubApprentice/Project_2/README.md

 ## Overview

 The Tech Stock Performance Prediction Project is at the forefront of financial technology, applying advanced machine learning techniques to forecast the performance of key semiconductor stocks: AMD, Intel, and Nvidia.
-By comparing these forecasts with the performance of the semiconductor ETF, SOXX, we aim to uncover actionable insights into the semiconductor industry's future trends.
+By comparing these forecasts with the performance of the semiconductor ETF, SOXX, we aim to uncover actionable insights into the semiconductor industry's future trends and provide precise market forecasts.
 This project, spearheaded by Sergio Garzon, Chris Alvarez, and Todd Snyder, combines in-depth feature extraction with state-of-the-art predictive models within a compressed timeline supported by edX.

 ### Prerequisites